Do you know when your dog is stressed out or uncomfortable?

 Trying to Escape:

 Dogs that are tethered or confined in some way may jump, dig and try to run away when under extreme stress.

 Dogs that are otherwise house-trained may defecate or urinate in the house when anxious and frightened.

 Tearing apart furniture, walls or even screen doors can be an extreme sign of stress and anxiety in dogs.

 A dog showing many of the above signs could be in a full-blown panic attack.

 Regardless of the level of stress and anxiety in your dog, it has to be dealt with promptly to help alleviate the problem.

-If the behaviors worsen, you may have to enlist the help of a veterinarian or a pet behaviorist.
+If the anxiety is more severe, consult a certified trainer, behaviorist or veterinarian.
 These trained professionals can assess you dog and give you more in depth alternatives to help alleviate your pooch’s anxiety.